 Many of the top freebies are on reward cards...

-Sign up to the Amex Nectar* card, spend £2,000 on it in the first three months, and you'll get 20,000 points.
+Spend £2,000 on the Amex Nectar* card in the first three months, and you'll get 20,000 points.
 These are worth around £100 and can be spent on anything in the Nectar catalogue.

-A small selection of retailers give 1p per point, making this freebie worth £200 at theme parks Legoland, Alton Towers, Thorpe Park, Chessington, Madame Tussauds and Warwick Castle (read Loyalty Schemes for ways to max these).
+- Some retailers give 1p per point, making this freebie worth £200 at theme parks Legoland, Alton Towers, Thorpe Park etc. (read Loyalty Schemes for ways to max these).

-Those who get accepted for the Lastminute.com credit card and spend £250 within 90 days will get 1,500 points.
-They're worth £15 at Lastminute.com.
+Those who get accepted for the Lastminute.com credit card and spend £250 within 90 days will get 1,500 bonus points.
+This is worth £15 at Lastminute.com - only decent if you're planning to shop there anyway.

 Some of the other freebies available are mostly through bonus reward scheme points given on application.
 If you spot any more top freebies, discuss them.